Victory Bomber: Design (as planned)

 In response to the absence of a suitable aircraft, Wallis revived an earlier concept for a large six-engine bomber, known initially as the 'High Altitude Stratosphere Bomber' and later simply as the 'Victory Bomber'.
 The Victory Bomber had its origins in an earlier concept that the RAF had previously rejected prior to the war, having not even introduced four-engine bombers at the time, there had been some political support from figures such as Lord Beaverbrook, who had been appointed as the Minister of Aircraft Production in May 1940.
 In July 1940, Wallis was summoned to meet with Beaverbrook, and was able to briefly present the Victory Bomber concept to him, who in turn referred it for further study.
 On 1 November 1940, Sir Charles Craven, Vickers' Managing Director, wrote to Lord Beaverbrook to suggest that he give backing to both the bomb and the Victory Bomber.

 Wallis' design for the huge six-engined Victory Bomber drew upon his prior experience and expertise.
 Wallis was an expert on geodetic airframe construction, having previously used it in designs such as the Wellesley (1935) and Wellington (1936), and naturally used it again for the Victory Bomber; also, all existing Vickers tooling was for this construction method.
 His specification was for a 50-ton (45 tonne) bomber that could fly at high altitude, 45000 ft being calculated to give the bomb maximum impact speed, at a speed of 320 mph over a distance of 4000 mi.
 It would carry a single 22400 lb "earthquake bomb".
 Defensive armament was minimal; speed and height would be its chief defence with one quad-gun turret in the tail position for any fighter aircraft that did attempt to reach it.
 The bomber would benefit by climbing to altitude while over Britain, where fighter defences could protect it.
 Due to the high altitudes that bombing missions would take place at, the crew compartment was pressurised.

 Bombing from high altitudes posed several issues, principally amongst these being accuracy.
-Wallis himself acknowledged that the accuracy called for to employ the penetration bomb from 40,000 ft was difficult to achieve; specifically, there was an assumption that around 25 per cent of days throughout the year would be suitable for performing bombing missions in, but that during such missions the benefits of being undisturbed from ground-based anti-aircraft fire would lead to equivalent accuracy to conventional bombers flying at 15,000–20,000 ft under gunfire.
+Wallis himself acknowledged that the accuracy called for to employ the penetration bomb from 40,000 ft was difficult to achieve; specifically, there was an assumption that around 25 percent of days throughout the year would be suitable for performing bombing missions in, but that during such missions the benefits of being undisturbed from ground-based anti-aircraft fire would lead to equivalent accuracy to conventional bombers flying at 15,000–20,000 ft under gunfire.
 In response to these difficulties, Wallis had proposed the adoption of a new gyroscopic bombsight to provide for greater accuracy.
-The Victory Bomber was to have been capable of traversing substantial ranges, being able to launch bombing missions upon Moscow in Russia from airfields around London in the United Kingdom; Wallis also promoted the aircraft as being the potential basis for post-war civil aircraft capable of performing direct transatlantic crossings.
+The Victory Bomber was to have been capable of traversing substantial ranges, being able to launch bombing missions upon Moscow in the Soviet Union from airfields around London in the United Kingdom; Wallis also promoted the aircraft as being the potential basis for post-war civil aircraft capable of performing direct transatlantic crossings.